SEVEN STEPS TO THE REST OF GOD

 Because we are not working with the Lord and the Lord with us we have changed the Great Commission from building disciples to building churches and denominations.
 We are not teaching the believers to keep Christ’s commandments but informing them that since they are under “grace” they are not obligated to keep His commandments.

-Go ye therefore, and teach [make disciples of] all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.
+“teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.”
 Amen.
 (Matthew 28:19,20)

 We do not see many believers living in the discipline of the Lord, obeying His commandments.
 Why has the Christian Church failed to make disciples of the people of the nations?
 Why have forgiveness and justification been preached to the point that the building of the new creation has been given only token attention?
 Why are we not teaching the believers to turn away from their own life, take up their cross, and follow the Lord?
 Why are we not teaching the disciples to keep the Lord’s numerous commandments?